Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Proposed Solution

 1) \textbf{Initialization}: Each vehicle consists of four neural networks, i.e., a local actor, a target actor, a local critic, and a target critic network.
 The parameters of the local actor and local critic networks of vehicle $s$ are denoted by $\theta_{s}^{\mu}$ and $\theta_{s}^{Q}$, respectively.
 The parameters of target actor and target critic networks are denoted by $\theta_{s}^{\mu^{\prime}}$ and $\theta_{s}^{Q^{\prime}}$, respectively.
 The parameters of local actor and local critic networks of vehicles are randomly initialized.
 The parameters of target actor and target critic networks are initialized as the same as the corresponding local network,

 An experiment replay buffer $\mathcal{B}$ with a maximum size $|\mathcal{B}|$ is initialized to store replay experiences for vehicles.
-The procedure is shown in lines 1$\sim$2 in Algorithm.
-1.
+The procedure is shown in lines 1$\sim$2 in Algorithm 1.

-2) \textbf{Replay experiences storing}: At the beginning of each iteration, the initialized system state is $\boldsymbol{o}_{1}$.
-A random process $\mathcal{N}$ is initialized for exploration.
-The actions of vehicles are generated by the local actor networks based on their local observations of the system state.
-The action of vehicle $s$ at time $t$ is obtained by:
+2) \textbf{Replay experiences storing}: At the beginning of each iteration, a random process $\mathcal{N}$ is initialized for exploration.
+The action of vehicle $s$ at time $t$ is obtained by the local actor network based on its local observation of the system state.

 where $\mathcal{N}_{t}$ is an exploration noise to increase the diversity of vehicle actions.